kanhu/spring-boot-dynamodb-composite-key/README.md

 # spring-boot-dynamodb-composite-key
-Spring boot dynamodb Example which uses composite key that hash key and range key both using spring data for Dynamodb
+Spring boot AWS Dynamodb example using spring data.
+This example shows the uses of partition key and sort key and uses identity.